-On June 21, 2019, FATF released new guidance governing virtual assets and virtual asset service providers.40 The new FATF standards require all countries to regulate and supervise such service providers, including exchangers, and to mitigate against such risks when engaging in cryptocurrency transactions.
+On June 21, 2019, FATF released new guidance governing virtual assets and virtual asset service providers.
+The new FATF standards require all countries to regulate and supervise such service providers, including exchangers, and to mitigate against such risks when engaging in cryptocurrency transactions.
 This guidance represents a significant step toward strengthening international compliance standards around cryptocurrencies and recommends that the sector comply with the same AML/CFT requirements as traditional financial institutions.
-In June 2020, FATF issued a report that summarised its 12-month review of the industry's progress in implementing the new standards.41 The report noted that 35 out of 54 reporting jurisdictions have implemented the revised FATF Standards and did not identify a clear need to amend the standards.
-It also acknowledged the progress that countries have made in implementing the "travel rule", which requires virtual asset service providers to obtain, hold and exchange information about the originators and beneficiaries of virtual asset transfers.42
+In June 2020, FATF issued a report that summarised its 12-month review of the industry's progress in implementing the new standards.
+The report noted that 35 out of 54 reporting jurisdictions have implemented the revised FATF Standards and did not identify a clear need to amend the standards.
+It also acknowledged the progress that countries have made in implementing the "travel rule", which requires virtual asset service providers to obtain, hold and exchange information about the originators and beneficiaries of virtual asset transfers.
+FATF issued its second 12-month review report in July 2021, which noted that even though an increased number of countries have implemented the revised FATF Standards and taken enforcement action against rule violators, most jurisdictions still have not implemented comprehensive AML/CFT requirements for virtual assets.
+In addition, the report noted that most jurisdictions are still not in compliance with the travel rule.